dotnet/samples/core/interop/source-generation/ComWrappersGeneration/README.md

 ## Build and Run

 Build the Native AOT binaries by running `dotnet publish -r <RID>` where `<RID>` is the RuntimeIdentifier for your windows device, for example `win-x64`.
 The projects will copy the binaries to the OutputFiles directory.
 After publishing, use `regsvr32.exe` to register Server.dll to COM (run `regsvr.exe ./OutputFiles/Server.dll`).
-Then, run the Client.exe and see the output as it gets a COM object from the Server.dll and calls methods on it.
+Then, run `./OutputFiles/Client.exe` and see the output as it gets a COM object from the Server.dll and calls methods on it.
+Once finished, unregister the server by running `regsvr32.exe -u ./OutputFiles/Server.dll`.